Video Production Tools are Your Extensions as a Solo Creator

 External Hard Drive

-External hard drive exampleVideo Production Tools: A representative image of an external hard drive.
+What is an external hard drive for?Video Production Tools: A representative image of an external hard drive.

 What are some specific uses of an external hard drive, in video production?